Read about recent graduates and students currently pursuing their bachelor's degrees at UMass Lowell.

 Brigid Archibald always wanted to be a superhero.
 Now the editor of the student newspaper, The Connector, she sees journalists as today’s heroes.

-After working with Alzheimer’s patients while in high school, Bryanna Ippolito is pursuing her bachelor's in nutritional sciences and developed a program for students who someday may be working with Alzheimer’s patients to understand what it’s like to live with the disease.
+After working with Alzheimer’s patients while in high school, Bryanna Ippolito is pursuing her bachelor's in nutritional science and developed a program for students who someday may be working with Alzheimer’s patients to understand what it’s like to live with the disease.

 Business Administration